Yandex Cloud

 By default, columns in ClickHouse® cannot physically contain NULL values.
 However, you can create a table with columns of optional or nullable types.
 The column types displayed by Yandex Query when extracting data from an external ClickHouse® source will depend on whether the ClickHouse® table uses primitive or optional types.

 The tables below show type mapping between ClickHouse® and Yandex Query.
-Only the data types listed are supported.
+Only the listed types are supported.

 Primitive data typesPrimitive data types